Lingual braces: Design

+In 1999, use of self-ligating brackets in lingual orthodontics was first presented by Neumann and Holtgräve who suggested the use of SPEED (Strite Industries Ltd.) self- ligating labial brackets for application in the lingual technique.

 Dr. Lawrence Andrews invented the Straightwire Appliance in 1970s.
 This allowed values of tip and torque to be incorporated into the brackets.
-When developing the lingual brackets, Craven used reciprocal tip and torque values of that of Lawrence Andrew's straighwire appliance for each tooth in his lingual brackets.
+When developing the lingual brackets, Craven used reciprocal tip and torque values of that of Lawrence Andrew's straightwire appliance for each tooth in his lingual brackets.
 Eventually first order bend at the junction of the canine and premolar, and the premolar and molar were placed in the wires as these values were not incorporated in the brackets.

 Advantages

 An advantage of the lingual brackets over the buccal brackets is the less decalcification marks on the buccal side of the teeth which is more visible to the naked eye.
 Patients with poor oral hygiene can have increased white spot lesions which present themselves buccally and can stay there post-orthodontically if proper oral hygiene is not maintained.

 Disadvantages

 Initial appliances formed in 1980s irritated patient's tongues and had higher breakage rate.
 However, different companies made the bracket profile smaller and smoother which allowed less irritation to soft tissues around the bracket.
 However, the same problems still persisted over the years and treatment approach presently is to inform the patient that irritation and speech impairment will improve in 2–3 weeks after the bracket placement.

 A systematic review and a meta-analysis published in 2016 stated that lingual braces cause greater amount of pain in tongue, problem maintaining oral hygiene and problems with speech and eating difficulties.